- Meaning: Avery means “ruler of elves,” “wise,” and “counselor.”

 Similar Names to Avery

 If Avery isn’t quite the name you’re looking for, there are many other names with striking similarities.
-The name Aubrey (“king of the elves”) is the most notable on this list, being near identical in origin, meaning, and pronunciation.
+The name Aubrey (meaning “king of the elves”) is the most notable on this list, being near identical in origin, meaning, and pronunciation.

 Middle Names for Avery